mnentwig/forthytwo/README.md

 ### Labels
 Similar to a function, a code label (for low-level branch opcodes) is defined with >>>:labelNameGoesHere<<<.
 Again, it emits no assembly code by itself.
-A common (somewhat advanced) use case is to define multiple labels for variants of a function that end with the same >>>core.return<<< statement.
+A common use case is to have multiple entry points for a function, using a common >>>core.return<<< instruction.
 (TBD add hex1..hex8 DUPLICATE example)

 ### Branches